hannahdesmond/mastery-curriculum/chapter7/README.md

 end
 ```

-This kind of name, one that's assigned on-the-fly in a procedure, is called a **parameter**.
+This kind of name, one that's assigned on the fly in a procedure, is called a **parameter**.
 We'll meet them in more detail, in [Chapter 9](../chapter9/README.md).

 > It's a good idea to name the parameter after what elements _are_.
 So, if you're iterating over an array of numbers, each element is a number: so the parameter should probably be called `number`.
 If you're iterating over an array of instances of the `Dog` class, each element is a dog: so the parameter should probably be called `dog`.
 The naming choice is up to you as a programmer: pick one that future programmers, who'll have to work with your procedure, will understand.